School of Health Innovation

 Admission

-Best applicants will be hand-picked, based on their project description, CV, and motivational letter.
-For PhDs to be considered, it is required to include a supervisor recommendation letter (confirmation of acceptance of your enrollment in the course is sufficient).
+Admission is based on CV (2-pages in pdf), motivation.
+For PhDs to be considered, it is required to include a supervisor recommendation letter (confirmation of acceptance of your enrolment in the course is sufficient).

 Examination